O Menino Maluquinho

 O Menino Maluquinho (lit.
-'The Nutty Boy') is a children's media franchise created by the Brazilian writer and cartoonist Ziraldo in the 80s.
+'The Nutty Boy') is a children's media franchise created by the Brazilian writer and cartoonist Ziraldo in 1980.
 It started as a children's book published in 1980 which for many years was regarded as a classic of children's literature in Brazil, getting spun off into comics, movies, plays and TV series, as well being known for being Ziraldo's longest running comic book series and the second most popular, after "Turma do Pererê".

 The main character, Maluquinho is a cheerful and optimistic 10-year-old boy who wears a pan on his head like a hat.
 Most of the stories revolve around the misadventures of Maluquinho and his friends with a light humour.

 Plot

 The book describes an unnamed fictional child known only as "The Nutty Boy".
 The boy is absurdly described as having "the eyes bigger than the belly, fire in the tail, feet of wind, huge legs that could hug the world and little monkeys in the attic" at the beginning of the book (as a way of describing how eccentric he is).

 Throughout the book, the boy's behavior in his daily life is described, being an intelligent student at school, who loves to play kite and visit his grandmother, having several girlfriends, frequently having accidents while playing, having his secrets and always accompanying and encouraging his friends at soccer matches.

 In the end, the boy grows up and becomes a nice person and realizes that he had not been a Nutty Boy, but a Happy Boy.